 What is the #1 ball in golf?

-What golf balls do most pros use?
+What golf balls do pros actually use?